 Starting with a focus on the buildings cited as Significant Structures by the East Lansing Historic Commission in its 1989 survey, the information on this site was initially researched and written in the period 1992–1993, and many of the building photographs were taken then as well.
 This website was launched in 2003 and further research has continued intermittently to this day.

 Over time the author has come to better understand how deeply intertwined the histories of Michigan State University and East Lansing are, and the focus of this site has moved toward a more comprehensive look at that combined history.
-This has led to a better (one hopes) look at the people who made that history happen, and not just the buildings that occupy the landscape (and which sometimes bear their names).
+This has led to (one hopes) a better look at the people who made that history happen, and not just the buildings that occupy the landscape (and which sometimes bear their names).

 Meanwhile the original site design became horribly dated and was well past overdue for a change.
 This more readable, minimalist overhaul of the site was launched in May 2024.
 (Consider this redesign to still be a work in progress, and any issues or bug reports are more than welcome.)